 6.1.
 Protein Alternatives

-- Vegetarian or Vegan Options: For a meatless version, incorporate plant-based bacon or sautéed tofu.
-You can even add more vegetables like spinach or zucchini for a nutritious boost.
+- Vegetarian or Vegan Options: Use plant-based bacon or tofu instead of meat.
+You can stir in extra veggies like spinach or zucchini.

 6.2.
 Additional Flavor Add-ins

-- Vegetables: Consider folding in fresh spinach, sun-dried tomatoes, or peas for added color and nutrition.
+- Vegetables: Try sun-dried tomatoes, peas, or spinach for more color and nutrition.

 7. Storing and Reheating Creamy Bacon Mushroom Pasta